mobilikedev/Woodo-Framework-iOS/README.md

   , and you are done.

-  !
-To dive in coding, see "How to use" section below.
+  *To dive in coding, see "How to use" section below.*

-  !
-Have questions, ask them on StackOverflow: http://stackoverflow.com/questions/tagged/woodo
+  *Have questions, ask them on StackOverflow:* http://stackoverflow.com/questions/tagged/woodo

 - Adding from project settings